 Lactate threshold (LT) or aerobic threshold (AeT)) is the exercise intensity at which lactate (more specifically, lactic acid) starts to accumulate in the blood stream.
 LT/AeT are tested in lab environments where blood is drawn to measure blood lactate levels during a ramped test using a treadmill or ergometer.

 VO2 max (also maximal oxygen consumption) is the maximum capacity of an individual’s body to transport and use oxygen during incremental exercise, which reflects the physical fitness of the individual.
 The name is derived from V – volume, O2 – oxygen, max – maximum.
 VO2 max testing can both be done in the field, at home or in a lab setting utilizing a treadmill or ergometer.

-Functional Threshold Power (FTP) is a measurement from power meters.
+Functional Threshold Power (FTP) is a measurement of power meters.
 It is considered to be the highest power level you can maintain for one hour without growing fatigued.
 FTP testing can both be done in the field, at home or in a lab setting utilizing a power meter or ergometer.

 So which one is a better method to establish training zones?

 It depends on the coach, athlete, athletic disciplines and technology available to the coach and athlete.
 When I set training zones for athletes I use V02 Max for HR Zones in Cycling and Running and FTP for cyclists that training and race with a power meter.
-While I am not a sport scientist I do read their posts, articles and books and have adopted the methods of testing and setting training zones.
-So while I won’t say that measuring FTP vs. LT is better I can say that there is more ways to measure performance-using FTP than there is for LT when it comes to cycling.
+While I am not a sports scientist I do read their posts, articles, and books and have adopted the methods of testing and setting training zones.
+So while I won’t say that measuring FTP vs. LT is better I can say that there are more ways to measure performance-using FTP than there is for LT when it comes to cycling.